MrMarysville/printavochat/memory-bank/progress.md

     - Proper input validation in service methods
     - Appropriate HTTP status codes for different error types
     - User-friendly error messages based on error type
+    - Robust handling of API rate limiting with exponential backoff and retry logic
+    - Enhanced error boundary with visual feedback and retry options
 - Environment variable handling now includes both standard variables and NEXT_PUBLIC_ prefixed versions for client-side usage.
+- The quote creation workflow now supports:
+  - Editing existing line items via commands like "edit item 1: 25 shirts at $18 each"
+  - Removing items from the quote with commands like "remove item 2"
+  - Previewing the current quote state with "preview quote" or "show quote"
+  - Proper item validation and organized display of quote information
+- User interface has been enhanced with:
+  - Added sort direction toggle for orders display with "Newest First" and "Oldest First" options
+  - Implemented state management to maintain user preferences
+  - Applied consistent sorting throughout the application
+  - Added skeleton loading states for improved perceived performance
+  - Implemented global search in navigation for easy access to orders and customers
+  - Enhanced error displays with actionable information